gamalkevin/lpic-jadi/009_1-2-runlevels-targets-concepts.md

 # 009 - 101.3 - Part 1 of 2 - Runlevels and targets, Concepts and updating 🔄
-Next up, 101.3 Change runlevels / boot targets and shutdown or reboot system
+## 101.3: Change runlevels / boot targets and shutdown or reboot system

 |**Weight**|**3**|
 |---|---|